 Find his research on Vertical Stratification in Urban Green Space Aerobiomes here.

 Read the companion article here.
-This episode was sponsored by: Bartlett Tree Experts With Dr. Susan Cordell, Director and Research Ecologist, US Forest Service,...
+This episode was sponsored by: Bartlett Tree Experts Dr. Matt Ritter is a professor in the Biology Department at...